perguth/install-invoiceninja/README.md

 Copy and paste the install instructions from https://getcomposer.org/download/

-Create a shellscript for composer in `~/bin/composer`:
+Create a shellscript for composer in `~/bin/composer` by copy and pasting:
 ```
 cat > ${HOME}/bin/composer << __EOF__
 sh